 I’m often asked what it’s like to be a writer — how I spend my days, how I experience the world.
 And so I will be sharing occasional essays from the front lines of my writing life.
 Enjoy!
 When I was a kid, funerals were my favorite gatherings.
 Strangers would appear at the door, bearing platters of smartly folded cold cuts and pretty pink boxes of pastries.
 When they heard I was Judy’s girl, they’d […]

 Here’s a recap of some great Web links I’ve posted on Facebook.
-New ones go up every Thursday, so “Like” Write Directions.
+New ones go up on Thursdays, so “Like” Write Directions.
 And don’t forget to subscribe to Write Directions’ monthly newsletter, which also lists resources for writers, in addition to original articles, publishing info, inspirational quotations, etc. TechMeme Stay on top of developments in tech, AI and the arrival of our robot overlords.
 A great source to spark true-to-life sci-fi ideas.
 Image as featured […]

 Do you show up for your writing day after day?
 Then you are succeeding.

 Happy birthday, Sweetie Pie!
 May today be free of traffic and telemarketers, grouchy people and bills in your mailbox.
 May you get good cable reception, so you and your sister can watch Veronica Mars while eating Indian take-out.
 May you go to bed feeling loved by family, friends; the world.
 I’m glad you got my birthday card.
 Apologies that all my love couldn’t fit into the envelope.
 To make amends, let me tell you a […]

 Forge a new self and you forge a new world.